 - 1. Follow the same steps for the car data set (car.arff) Remark: The main difference between iris and car datasets is the fact that the first one contains numerical attributes while the second one contains nominal/ordinal attributes. - Load the autoMpg.arff file (it contains information on cars and on their consumption (mpg=miles per gallon)) and analyze its content using Edit.
-Remark 1: Most of attributes (including the class) are numeric; if the class attribute is numeric then the data are appropriate for prediction tasks (estimate the values of "miles per gallon" depending on the characteristics of the care).
-Remark 2: The empty (gray) fields in the table correspond to missing values. a) Use Visualize All to see which of the attributes is correlated with the mpg value - 3.
+Remark 1: Most of attributes (including the class) are numeric; if the class attribute is numeric then the data are appropriate for prediction tasks (estimate the values of "miles"). - Remark 2: The empty (gray) fields in the table correspond to missing values. - a) Use Visualize All to see which of the attributes is correlated with the mpg value - 3.
 Load the supermarket.arff file (it contains data useful for market-basket analysis)